jvogt/totp-tool/README.md

 # totp-tool
 A python tool to get totp keys from your command line.
 Keys are stored in an encrypted json file.
 Tool supports encryption / decryption of totp keys

+Usage:
+Create encrypted JSON file (use totp.json.example as an example of json format) ./totp.py encrypt infile [outfile]  (default is totp.json.enc)

+Decrypt json file
+./totp.py decrypt infile [outfile] (default is to print to stdout)

+Get totp keys
+./totp.py list

+TIP: Edit and place the included wrapper example file into a directory in your path to facilitate easier usage from any terminal window.